jtnimoy/scripting-for-illustrator-tutorial/README.md

 ![](http://cdn.jtn.im/2014-11-13-ai-scripting-tut/17.png)

 The same holds true for accessing placed items and text.
 Simply treat the document level collection as an array and loop through it.
 There is one more thing worth mentioning before I send you off to explore for yourself.
 It's possible to check to see if an object is selected.
-Simply test the boolean property selected.
+Simply test the boolean property `PathItem.selected`.
 All items have that property.
 The result can be a powerful system for blending interactive user selection with scripting.

 ```js
 var doc = app.activeDocument;